 The truth about beaches - they smell like wet dog and fish poop.
 I have nothing against people who like vacationing on a beach, the surf, the sun, et. al. But to tout beaches as a "vacationer's paradise" - it's just a scam to get people to come to their beach and spend their hard earned money on crap that they can pick up in the sand for free.

-My most expensive purchase on our recently ended beach vacation was $10 sunscreen with SPF 50 that was both sweat and water proof.
+My most expensive purchase on our recently ended beach vacation was a $65 bathing suit and $10 sunscreen with SPF 50 that was both sweat and water proof.
 Had it been sun proof as well, we'd be 3 for 3 in it's offered benefits.
 The numbers in SPF ratings are actually the total number of times you need to apply that particular sunscreen to avoid sun burn.
 I wasted my money on two tubes.

 I also had to buy my son a new bathing suit, as his was swept away in the surf while he was trying out his new "boogie boarding" skills.
 First, I had to wade out waste deep in the ocean to bring him a towel.
 That was bad enough because I had previously had no itentions of even getting my new bathing suit wet, let alone filled with sand and sea weed.
 Face it, anything that forces someone of my size to wear a bathing suit is NOT going to be pleasant or filled with fun.
 The price of bathing suits at any store on a beach - not fun!
 There's no Wal-mart on the islands.
 All the stores are named "Ocean View" and "Pirates Landing" and they sell over priced sea shells, cheap beach towels and little figurines of dudes smoking joints on surf boards.
 They also sell $65.00 bathing suits and $10 sunscreen.
 But I digress, because I had to.